msmiley/SwiftHexTools/README.md

 Tools for working with hex in Swift.
 Useful when looking at raw buffers.

-Includes extensions to the String class to provide convenient access to these functions.
-Note that the String extension are currently parameter-less and perform the default operation.
+Includes extensions to the String, Int, and UInt types to provide convenient access to hex tools.
+Note that the extensions are currently parameter-less and perform the default operation.

 ## Functions